Update as at Thursday 12 October 2017

 Net AUD/T (IPS) subject to change with changes in the ICE 11 market price affecting unpriced exposures, movement in the AUD/USD exchange rate and also due to movements in the Shared Pool.

-- Ethanol parity is ~14.50, and it is likely to encourage more ethanol/less sugar on the remaining crush.
+- Ethanol parity (Santo’s ex mill) is ~15.50 (higher in other regions), and will likely to encourage more ethanol/less sugar on the remaining 25% of the crush.